Reachability and liveness in parametric timed automata: Reachability properties

 \subsection{Membership}

+We address here the problem of deciding whether a particular PTA is an IP-PTA.
 We first show that it cannot be decided in general whether a PTA is a (bounded) IP-PTA.

-\begin{theorem}[undecidability of membership] It is undecidable whether a PTA is an IP-PTA, even when bounded. \end{theorem} \begin{preuve} Let us consider again the PTA $\calA(\calM)$ encoding the 2-counter machine $\calM$ proposed in our proof of \cref{theorem:EF-empty:undecidable-closed-bounded}.
+\begin{thm}[undecidability of membership] It is undecidable whether a PTA is an IP-PTA, even when bounded. \end{thm} \begin{proof} Let us consider again the PTA $\calA(\calM)$ encoding the 2-counter machine $\calM$ proposed in our proof of Theorem~\ref{theorem:EF-empty:undecidable-closed-bounded}.
 We make the following modification to the final gadget (\cref{figure:gadget-2CM-bounded-closed-PTA-final}): we forbid $a=1$ in the final location $\lochaltprime$, by adding $y > a$ on the final transition to~$\lochaltprime$.

 The PTA $\calA(\calM)$ has only one parameter~$a$ and all the symbolic states of $\calA(\calM)$ contain the integer value $a=0$ except the states corresponding to location~$\lochaltprime$.
-Since all constraints are non-strict (except on the final transition to~$\lochaltprime$), all reachable symbolic states except those associated with $\lochaltprime$ contain an integer point from \cref{lemma:Didier}.
+Since all constraints are non-strict (except on the final transition to~$\lochaltprime$), all reachable symbolic states except those associated with $\lochaltprime$ contain an integer point from Lemma~\ref{lemma:Didier}.
 Conversely, since $\lochaltprime$ can only be reached provided $0 < a < 1$, then the reachable symbolic states associated with $\lochaltprime$ contain \emph{no} integer point.

 Then the PTA ${\calA}({\calM})$ reaches the location $\lochaltprime$ if and only if ${\calA}({\calM})$ is not an IP-PTA.
 As a consequence, this PTA is an IP-PTA iff the 2-counter machine does not halt.
-Finally, note that this PTA can be bounded by imposing $0 \leq a \leq 1$, without any change in the reasoning above. \end{preuve}
+Finally, note that this PTA can be bounded by imposing $0 \leq a \leq 1$, without any change in the reasoning above. \end{proof}

-Nevertheless, \cref{proposition:IPPTA-oLUPTA} provides a sufficient syntactic membership condition, since any closed L/U-PTA is an IP-PTA.
+Nevertheless, Proposition~\ref{proposition:IPPTA-oLUPTA} provides a sufficient syntactic membership condition, since any closed L/U-PTA is an IP-PTA.
 In addition, we now define another new non-trivial set of restrictions leading to IP-PTAs:

-\begin{definition}[Reset-PTA] A \emph{reset-PTA} is a PTA where: \begin{itemize} \item all guards and invariants are conjunctions of constraints of the form $x \leq p + k$, $x\geq p+k$, $x\leq k$, or $x\geq k$, with $x$ a clock, $p$ a parameter, and $k$ an integer; \item and all clocks are reset to~0 on any transition with a guard or a source location invariant in which a parameter appears. \end{itemize} \end{definition}
+\begin{defi}[Reset-PTA] A \emph{reset-PTA} is a PTA where: \begin{itemize} \item all guards and invariants are conjunctions of constraints of the form $x \leq p + k$, $x\geq p+k$, $x\leq k$, or $x\geq k$, with $x$ a clock, $p$ a parameter, and $k$ an integer; \item and all clocks are reset to~0 on any transition with a guard or a source location invariant in which a parameter appears. \end{itemize} \end{defi}